whosramoss/Coding-Thoughts/README.md

-# Optimal-Coding-Solutions
+# Coding-Thoughts
-Here you will find quick solutions to solve problems like Linked List and Binary tree in different languages
+Here you will find quick solutions to solve problems in different languages